-In our Jira Service Desk form, we’ve set up two Elements Connect custom fields:
+In our Jira Service Management form, we’ve set up two Elements Connect custom fields:

 - The first one, Product, is an autocomplete field that fetches its values from the company’s Salesforce.
 It only suggests products owned by the current user.

 - The second one, Device, is also an autocomplete field.
 It displays all devices of the previously selected assets owned by the current user as we’ve set up a field dependency between this one and the Product one.

 The customer only has to make these two selections, write a description of his problem, and the support team will take care of the rest.

 Sharing customer data from Salesforce with Jira Service Management agents